ishan-star/Retail-Store/README.md

 # Retail-Store
-It is anonline retail website in which user can search and buy electronic products .
+It is an online retail website in which user can search and buy electronic products .